-- looking at or copying another student's work on an assignment (e.g., written work, term paper, workbook, etc.); - unauthorized accessing and/or copying another person's computer file(s); - 3. submitting written work obtained from commercial sources (e.g., on-line or Internet term papers) or submitting work based upon information from such sources;

-- submitting work prepared by another person whether for money or favor; or - 5. unacknowledged quotation of a published work.
+- looking at or copying another student's work on an assignment (e.g., written work, term paper, workbook, etc.); - unauthorized accessing and/or copying another person's computer file(s); - submitting written work obtained from commercial sources (e.g., on-line or Internet term papers) or submitting work based upon information from such sources; - submitting work prepared by another person whether for money or favor; - 5. unacknowledged quotation of a published work; or - using any Artificial Intelligence (AI) language processing tool(s) to create coursework, unless clearly permitted in assignment guidelines (the MVNU-authorized AI detection tool will be used to detect coursework that is AI generated).